Buddha Nirvana: Understanding the State of Peace Beyond Suffering

 5. How do different traditions view Nirvana?

-- Mahayana: Emphasis on the Bodhisattva idealβpostponing final Nirvana to help all beings.
+- Mahayana Buddhism: Focuses on the Bodhisattva ideal, where practitioners compassionately postpone final Nirvana to help all beings awaken.

 6. Whatβs the difference between Nirvana and Enlightenment?

-You can explore our Tibetan thangkas from Buddha's Art of Healing, as we also have the specified thangkas like the Life of Buddha Thangka and Buddha Nirvana thangkas.Β
+You can explore our Tibetan thangkas from Buddha's Art of Healing.
+We have a wide variety of thangkas, like the Life of Buddha Thangka, Buddha Nirvana, and many other thangkas.Β